joagre/ratatoskr/ideas/r.md

 '\u03c9'    // ω
 ```

-## Function literals
+### Function Literal

-Function literals follow the same syntax as regular function
+A function literal follows the same syntax as regular function
 definitions (see below) but with a function name.

-Example:

 ```
 ?sum = fn (x, y) { x + y },
-?a = sum(1, 2)                // a = 3
+sum(1, 2)                   // 3
 ```

-## Job literals
+### Job Literals

-Job literas are opaque.
+Job literals are opaque.

-## Enum literals

-Example:
+### Enumeration Literal

+An enumeration is a named constant and it is always defined in a named
+[enumeration definition](enumeration).
+An enumeration literal is a
+dot-separated enumeration name and constant name.

 ```
 enum Color {
-    red,
-    green,
+    red
+    green
     blue
 }

+Color.red                   // An enumeration literal
 ```

-The `Color` enumeration above introduces the literals `Foo.red`,
-`Foo.green` and `Foo.blue`.

-## String literals
+### String Literal

-String literals are represented as comma separated sequence UTF-8
+A string literal is represented as an immutable UTF-8 encoded sequence
-encodedsequences of Unicode characters enclosed within double
+of Unicode characters enclosed within double quotation marks.
+Escape
-quotation marks.
-Escape sequences has meaning in double quoted
+sequences has meaning in double quoted strings.
+Raw strings are also
-strings.
-Raw strings are also enclosed within double quotation marks
+enclosed within double quotation marks but are prefixed with the
-but are prefixed with the letter `r`.
-Escape sequences have no meaning
+letter `r`.
+Escape sequences have no meaning in raw strings and all
-in raw strings and all characters are parsed verbatim.
+characters are parsed verbatim.

-Examples:

 ```
 ?a = "fooω",